olusegunajibola/MAS-sentiment-analysis/README.md

 # MAS-sentiment-analysis
-In this repo, we implement a Multi-Agent System (MAS) for Sentiment Analysis.
+In this repo, we build a Multi-Agent System (MAS) for Sentiment Analysis.